OpenAMP/openamp-docs/demos/matrix_multiply.rst

 There are two applications involved in this demonstration.
 The :ref:`remote application<matrix-multiply-remote-app>` runs as an daemon/service which performs a matrix calculation and returns the result on an :ref:`RPMsg endpoint <rpmsg-endpoint>`.
-The :ref:`main controller application<matrix-multiply-host-app>` is the client application sending two matrixes as a packet to the daemon/service and monitoring for the return result.
+The :ref:`main controller application<matrix-multiply-host-app>` is the client application sending two matrices as a packet to the daemon/service and monitoring for the return result.

 The underlying OpenAMP architectural components used by these applications are